 The case of $\mathcal{N}=1$ supergravity in the presence of the FI term has been studied in \cite{Ref7,Ref8}.
 Now, we want to investigate it in terms of the arguments presented in the previous section.

-In \cite{Ref9}, Bagger and Witten found that the $\mathcal{N}=1$ supergravity can be coupled to a nonlinear sigma model.
-It is because, despite of the fact that in super Yang-Mills theories (i.e., the case of no gravity) the K\"ahler transformation:
+In \cite{Ref9}, Bagger and Witten found that the $\mathcal{N}=1$ supergravity can be coupled to a NLSM.
+Despite the fact that in super Yang-Mills theories (i.e. the case of no gravity) the K\"ahler transformation:

-(where $K$ is the K\"ahler potential and $f$ is an arbitrary holomorphic function), is a symmetry but in supergravity, this transformation is accompanied by some phase factors so it is a transformation between at least two local coordinate neighbourhoods in a non-trivial target space.
-Therefore, the target space $M$ is a K\"ahler manifold (i.e., there exists a closed two-form $\Omega$ on $M$ which is called K\"ahler form) with nonzero first Chern class.
+(where $K$ is the K\"ahler potential and $f$ is an arbitrary holomorphic function) is a symmetry, in supergravity, this transformation is accompanied by some phase factors.
+Hence, it is a transformation between at least two local coordinate neighbourhoods on a non-trivial target space.
+Therefore, the target space $M$ is a K\"ahler manifold (i.e. there exists a closed two-form $\Omega$ on $M$ which is called the K\"ahler form) with nonzero first Chern class.
 Without loss of generality, we can only consider the case in which the (real) dimension of $M$ is two.
 This is called the Bagger-Witten line bundle which indeed is a canonical line bundle over $\mathbb{C}P^1$.

-According to our discussions, in the presence of the FI term we are allowed to use the relation (\ref{13}) (see table \ref{26}).
+According to our discussions, in the presence of the FI-term, we are allowed to use the relation (\ref{13}) (see table \ref{26}).

-Note that the only sphere which admits a complex structure is $\mathbf{S}^2$ and since $\mathbf{S}^2 \simeq \mathbb{C}P^1$, it is obvious that $\mathbf{S}^2$ is a K\"ahler manifold.
+Note that the only sphere which admits a complex structure is $\mathbf{S}^2$, and since $\mathbf{S}^2 \simeq \mathbb{C}P^1$, it is obvious that $\mathbf{S}^2$ is a K\"ahler manifold.

-In supergravity, $\chi$ does not relate to the space-time U(1) flux but we can still determine it as a free parameter of the theory in the (semi)classical limit.
-In order to use (\ref{13}), we should calculate the first Chern class of the line bundle.
-It can be computed by using the Fubini-Study metric.
+In supergravity, $\chi$ does not relate to the space-time U(1) flux directly.
+However, one can still determine it as a free parameter of the theory in the (semi)classical limit.
+In order to use (\ref{13}), we should calculate the first Chern class of the line bundle which can be computed by using the Fubini-Study metric.